Peterpaulonyekachi/my-data-project/README.md

 | Power BI | Visualizing the data by creating interactive dashboards |
 | Python | For predictive analysis |
 | GitHub | Hosting, and documentation of the  project |

+# Development

+## Pseudocode

+- What's the general approach in creating this solution from start to finish?

+1. Get the data
+2. Explore the data in Excel
+3. Load the data into SQL Server
+4. Clean the data with SQL queries
+5. Test the data with SQL queries
+6. Visualize the data in Power BI
+7. Generate the findings based on the insights derived
+8. Documentation
+9. Publish data

+## Data Exploration Notes

+During the data exploration stage, I scan the data to look for errors, data inconsistencies, bugs, and irregularities

+- What are the observations with the dataset?

+1. **Multiple Call Attempts**: Several phone numbers appeared with different call statuses such as Answered, Busy, Congested, and Not Answered, indicating that debtors were contacted multiple times in attempts to reach them.
+2. **Inconsistent State Entries**: The State column contained inconsistencies, including misspelled state names and irregular capitalization, which could affect data accuracy and analysis.
+3. **Phone Number Format Mismatch**: The phone numbers in both tables were recorded in different formats.
+For effective data integration and to enable accurate joins using SQL, it is essential to standardize the phone number format across both datasets.

+## Data Cleaning
+It is expected that I clean the data of all its inconsistencies and irregularities

+The cleaned data is expected to meet the following criteria
+- Phone number format consistency
+- State column standardization
+- Call statsus simplification
+- Date column validation
+- Numeric fields validation (amount_disbursed, amount_repaid, total_outstanding_amount)
+- Unique identifiers and joins
+- Consistent categorical values

+- What steps are needed to clean the data and shape it into the desired format?

+  1. Clean phone numbers for joining
+  2. Standardize state name (Use a reference list of valid Nigerian states)
+  3. Normalize call status
+  4. Ensure date format consistency
+  5. Fix categorical values
+  6. Remove or flag incomplete or inaccurate rows

+### Transform the data
+/** Ensuring standardized naming of state**/
+UPDATE dbo.fairmoney_details
+SET state = UPPER(LEFT(state,1)) + LOWER(SUBSTRING(state,2,len(state)));

+### Create the SQL View
+/** Create a Temporary view with distinct call status per phone**/ WITH distinct_calls AS (
+	SELECT
+		fc.phone_number,
+		MAX(CASE WHEN call_status = 'answered' THEN 1 ELSE 0 END) AS has_answered_call
+	FROM fairmoney_call fc
+	GROUP BY fc.phone_number
+)
+SELECT * FROM distinct_calls;

+### Customer Segmentation